 6. Allocate Your Nonprofit Marketing Budget Strategically.

 When it comes to your nonprofit marketing plans, there are a lot of moving pieces to manage.
-Creating the materials, maintaining certain channels, and tracking each data point aren’t always cheap.
+Creating materials, maintaining certain channels, and tracking each data point isn’t always cheap.

-You need to make every dollar account, so it’s critical that as you lay out your nonprofit marketing plan, you set your budget carefully.
+You need to make every dollar count, so it’s critical that as you lay out your nonprofit marketing plan, you set your budget carefully.
 Here are a few tips to get started: